 Essentially, it acts as the computing software, which uses its own set of algorithms to spawn a virtual machine.
 Besides just spawning the virtual machine, it also does the job of rescheduling, decommissioning and managing the entire inventory of running virtual machines.

 If Nova would be the heart of OpenStack software, Neutron would be the brains behind it.
 It provides the feature of networking as a service, using which, OpenStack assigns and monitors the entire networking aspect of virtual machines.
 It provides access to the users and APIs to the developers to define describe and create their own networks as per their requirements.
 The networks created can be highly flexible, with additional components integration in the form of plugins.

 These extra attachments allow developers and users to deploy OpenStack and provide their virtual machines any kind of computer network topology required.
-This includes support for virtual networking technologies of many vendors such as Cisco, NEC etc. So using Neutron and Cisco router plugin, one can create their own Cisco virtual router, and use it with OpenStack to test their software on Cisco routers.
+This includes support for virtual networking technologies of many vendors such as Cisco, NEC etc. So using Neutron and Cisco router plugins, one can create their own Cisco virtual router, and use it with OpenStack to test their software on Cisco routers.

 Keystone is the gatekeeper and the essential security mechanism of OpenStack.
 OpenStack uses RESTful API, which means that every request-response mechanism has to be authenticated by a valid token.
 Keystone comes in the picture here and provides the necessary token mechanism for request-response exchanges between different components.
 It provides authorization of different components’ request, using which; other components can base their responses because at a time there are several hundreds of request-response mechanisms going on, between each of the several virtual machines spawned.

 Keystone is a very necessary feature of OpenStack and is the only component that is deployed in all of the OpenStack projects.
-This is because keystone acts as central access mechanism, where each OpenStack component, be it core or optional, meets.
+This is because keystone acts as a central access mechanism, where each OpenStack component, be it core or optional, meets.
 In other words, Keystone acts as an important catalog to monitor all the OpenStack components.
 The security mechanism feature of Keystone prevents any unauthorized access.
 It clearly separates the software suite into different levels of user access, with only admin being given the highest permission to access the software in its entirety.

 The final core component of OpenStack would be the image provisioning service.
 Glance provides a comprehensive image management suite.
 Nova interacts with glance heavily to select the list of available images.
 These images are nothing but virtualized instances of the virtual machines.
 The images are used extensively in virtualization technology to spawn a virtual machine.

 These virtual machines, which are spawned by Nova, are stored in these images and used when running the virtual machines.
 These images can include anything, from a customized framework to an entire operating system.
 Open-stack uses Glance to keep a list of all the available images and provide the user the list of options using Glance.

 Cloud and OpenStack are quickly becoming synonymous terms.
 This is because OpenStack provides a range of cloud software suites, which enables easier management of several of the cloud technologies.

 At the base of OpenStack lies virtualization technology, which provides the provisions to deploy a virtual machine.
 Typically used as Infrastructure as a service (IaaS).

 OpenStack uses this virtualization technology to provide the necessary framework to enable this Cloud feature.
-Lying in the middleware of the cloud architecture, it is bundled with six core components and several optional components.and this is all about the cloud computing basics.
+Lying in the middleware of the cloud architecture, it is bundled with six core components and several optional components and this is all about the cloud computing basics.

 Using cloud computing basics components, OpenStack manages to provide a highly scalable software architecture for easier cloud management.
-The core components provide the computing power, storage, network, authentication and image management feature, in the form of Nova, Cinder, and Swift, Neutron, Keystone and Glance respectively.so this is the cloud computing benefits.
+The core components provide the computing power, storage, network, authentication and image management feature, in the form of Nova, Cinder, and Swift, Neutron, Keystone and Glance respectively.so these is the cloud computing benefits.

 In addition, with a vibrant and very active Open-stack community, new features and bug fixes are done on an almost daily basis.
-Open-stack continues to evolve in its current form and seems poised to become the leading Cloud management platform in the future.
-This is all about the cloud computing basics
+Open-stack continues to evolve in its current form and seems poised to become the leading cloud management platform in the future.
+This is all about the cloud computing basics.